Close

 • Tier 3: All other nationalities requiring sponsored visas before travel

 UAE residents from Tier 3 countries must obtain business visas through official sponsorship channels—no exceptions, no shortcuts.
+However, a significant policy shift launched in August 2025 has changed the landscape for certain visa categories.

 Eligibility Requirements for UAE Residents